Sidiya15/Classification/README.md

     * Bagging methods which helps to reduce the variance of the base estimator and corrects the instability in the classifcation process, ex: Bagged Decision Trees, Random Forests

-    * boosting methods where the goal is to combine several realtively weak estimators to come out with more powerful one and reduce the bias in the base estimators which are built sequentially (AdaBoost,
+    * Boosting methods where the goal is to combine several realtively weak estimators to come out with more powerful one and reduce the bias in the base estimators which are built sequentially (AdaBoost,

     *